pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 .. figure:: images/crossing_edges.png

-That information is correct, for example, when in terms of vehicles, is it a tunnel or bride crossing over another road.
+That information is correct, for example, when in terms of vehicles, is it a tunnel or bridge crossing over another road.

 It might be incorrect, for example: